wso2/wso2-qa-artifacts/virtusa_selenium_automation/README.txt

 ###################### WSO2 QA Artifacts Repository ######################

-WSO2 QA Artifacts repository will be used to host all the WSO2 product selenium scripts provided by Virtusa.
+WSO2 QA Artifacts repository will be used to host all the WSO2 product selenium scripts and documents/guides provided by Virtusa.

-All the QA artifacts will be stored as per below hierarchy to keep the clarity and for easy maintainability.
+All the artifacts will be stored as per below hierarchy to keep the clarity and for easy maintainability.

 Repository will be maintained as per the below hierarchy

-Platform
-Products
+documentation
+        virtusa_docs
+        wso2_docs
+products
         Wso2_ESB
         Wso2_MB
         Wso2_BPS